Skip to Content

 Bison Steak Recipe

-Bison Steak Recipe – Our pan-seared bison steak recipe yields flavorful, juicy, and tender strips every time.
+Pan-seared bison steak recipe yields flavorful, juicy, and tender strips every time.
 The steaks sear in butter before finishing in the oven.
-Pair the perfect bison sirloins with garlic herb butter, and serve it with mashed cauliflower or roasted potatoes to make a complete meal.
+Pair the perfect bison sirloins with garlic herb butter, and serve it with mashed cauliflower or roasted potatoes for a complete meal.

 Consider upping your protein game with tender and juicy bison steak.
 It is an incredible source of protein, similar in taste to grass-fed beef.
 Compared to its counterpart, bison is low in fat and cholesterol while high in protein, making it healthy and suitable for most diets.
-Find bison in the same cuts as beef from porterhouse, t-bone, boneless ribeye, to bison New York steak strips like I use in this recipe.
+Like beef, you can find different cuts of bison, from porterhouse, t-bone, and ribeye to grass-fed bison New York steak strips, as I use in this recipe.

 • Bison: I use 1- 1½ -inch thick bison New York strip steaks; adjust the cooking time for bison if using a large cut.

-• Orange Juice: Use orange juice as a tenderizer; the acid breaks down the meat for juicer steaks.
+• Orange Juice: The acid in orange juice tenderizes and breaks down the meat fibers for juicy and delicious steak.

 • Salt + Pepper: Generously season the steaks with salt and pepper.